If You Have Diabetes, Here’s What to Know About Diabetic Neuropathy

-Damage can occur to any of the nerves of the PNS, interrupting signals sent between these nerves, each other and the brain.
+Damage can occur to any of the nerves of the PNS, interrupting signaling.
 This results in a variety of neuropathic symptoms.
-The most commonly reported early symptom of neuropathy is numbness and tingling (a “pins and needles” feeling).
-And, in rare severe instances, also weakness in the affected area of the body.
+The most commonly reported early symptom of neuropathy are numbness and tingling (a “pins and needles” feeling).
+And, in rare severe instances, weakness in the affected area of the body as well.

 In the case of sensory neuropathy, sensory nerve damage can lead to pain, numbness and sensitivity to touch.
-Damage to the motor nerves can result in muscle weakness, bad coordination and cramps.
+Damage to the motor nerves can result in muscle weakness, poor coordination and cramps.

 In rare cases of autonomic neuropathy, the automatic processes of the body are harmed.
 This can lead to all kinds of problems.
 Symptoms may include: a heartbeat that is faster or slower than normal, high or low blood pressure and dizziness upon standing.